AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 - Consider whether the read access granted by the Tenant Member role is acceptable for all users and clients in your tenant.
 Specifically, if you plan to invite users from outside your organization, you may want to limit their read access.
 One way to do this is to create a custom role for external users so that their permissions can be explicitly managed.

 - When using PI to Data Hub, ensure write access to stream and asset collections.
 The PI to Data Hub Agent has write permission to the streams collection in AVEVA Data Hub.
 By default, the Tenant Contributor role provides write permission to the automatically generated PIToDataHub Agent Client User.
-Write permission to this collection is required to enable stream creation. <!-- MB 1-7-21: Should PIToOcs be updated? -->
+Write permission to this collection is required to enable stream creation.

 - Use caution when granting the Tenant Administrator role.
 Make sure to assign a different role to users and clients who should not manage permissions.
 Avoid assigning the Tenant Administrator role to client-credentials clients.